What is Spirulina

-For this reason, many people prefer Spirulina capsules or tablets, which they can swallow quickly and hardly give off taste.
+For this reason, many people prefer Spirulina capsules or tablets, which they can swallow quickly and hardly give off-taste.

-Whether powder, capsules or tablets, it is literally a matter of taste.
+Whether powder, capsules, or tablets, it is literally a matter of taste.

-The powder has undergone one processing step less and is less at risk of losing nutrients.
+The powder has undergone one processing step-less and is less at risk of losing nutrients.

-It doesn’t taste that good, which is why it’s difficult to integrate into daily diet and is a more popular ingredient to a green smoothie with fruits or vegetables.
+It doesn’t taste that good, which is why it’s difficult to integrate into a daily diet and is a more popular ingredient to a green smoothie with fruits or vegetables.

 If you don’t like the smell or taste, tablets would be more suitable for you.
 But since tablets are pressed, valuable ingredients can be lost through pressing.

 Be careful not to get spirulina on your clothes, the leaf green color causes green spots.

 At first glance, Spirulina and Chlorella look similar.
 Both are green microalgae.